 How to Fill Out an Application to Receive an

 You may download and print an application here.
-If you don't have a printer, contact Anne Huberman to get a copy.
+The Town Clerk requests that you print it as a single sheet, front and back.
+If you don't have printer, contact Anne Huberman to get a copy.

 Here's how to fill out each section: